Becoming Myself

-I believe we create ourselves - in the very deepest sense, our journey is to move toward becoming the person we sense, glimpse, and envision that we are capable of being - a person who acts with strength, compassion, realism, charity, connectedness, curiosity, flexibility, and openness.
-You will not “find” such a self inside you, though you may well recognize your potential.
-Our journeys may require that we step through our emotional and physical pain, fear, compulsiveness, trauma, addiction, depression, and other burdens that stand between who we are today and who we are capable of being.
+In short, we create ourselves.
+In the very deepest sense, our journey is to move toward becoming the person we sense, glimpse, and envision that we are capable of being -- a person who acts with strength, compassion, realism, curiosity, and flexibility.

 Like magic

 Who do you want to be in this world?
-What are the values and meanings by which you arrange and live your life?
+What are the values and meanings by which you want to arrange and live your life?
 What memories and meanings will you leave with others — with your spouse or partner, your children, your friends — and what mark will you leave on this world?

 You have this nearly magical opportunity — being alive.
 It starts when you realize that it’s started, and ends when it ends.
 Who will you be, and how will you do it?